As a volunteer for DVGRR, we ask that you:

 - Monitoring exercise rotation of DVGRR dogs being shown

 We strongly encourage relinquishing owners to transport their dog(s) to us at the time of surrender.
 However, sometimes the owners are unable or unwilling to bring their dogs to our facility.
 In these cases, our Transportation Team volunteers step in to help.
-Transportation Team volunteers also help transport dogs that are coming to us from shelters throughout our footprint or those flown from greater distances.
+Transportation Team volunteers also help transport dogs that are coming to us from shelters throughout our footprint, local farms/breeders, or those flown from greater distances.

 - Ensuring that all necessary paperwork accompanies the dog to DVGRR

-- Helping the dog feel comfortable during the trip to Golden Gateway (yes, that sometimes includes stopping at a fast food restaurant for a shared hamburger!)
+- Helping the dog feel comfortable during the trip to Golden Gateway.

 - Making sure the dog is always safely restrained with a slip lead when being taken in and out of the vehicle